Find out what changes your organization needs to make.

-The European Union’s General Data Protection Regulation (GDPR) takes effect on May 25, 2018, creating challenges for every organization doing business in the EU before, during and after the deadline.
+The European Union’s General Data Protection Regulation (GDPR) took effect on May 25, 2018, creating challenges for every organization doing business in the EU before, during and after the deadline.

-Any entity targeting or monitoring European citizens will need to comply with GDPR.
-As the largest change to data protection legislation in the last 20 years, GDPR gives regulators unprecedented power to impose fines, requiring widescale privacy changes across organizations - including US-based companies if they conduct business in Europe.
+Any entity targeting or monitoring European citizens must comply with GDPR.
+As the largest change to data protection legislation in the last 20 years, GDPR gives regulators unprecedented power to impose fines, requiring wide-scale privacy changes across organizations—including US-based companies if they conduct business in Europe.

 But GDPR also represents a broad opportunity to:

-This means getting ready now.
-Not all organizations will be compliant by May 2018, but GDPR regulators will need to see by then that robust plans are in place.
+This means adapting now.
+Not all organizations were compliant as of May 2018, but GDPR regulators need to see that robust plans to become compliant are in the works.

-GDPR’s scope and requirements are deep and complex, so prepare for it now to help ensure compliance.
-The regulation requires a programmatic approach to data protection - like “SOX for privacy” - so you’ll need a defensible program for compliance and to prove you’re acting appropriately.
+GDPR’s scope and requirements are deep and complex.
+The regulation requires a programmatic approach to data protection, like “SOX for privacy,” so you should have a defensible program for compliance and be able to prove you’re acting appropriately.
 Ask your organization these questions:

 Strategy and governance